 China Pavilion at COP30 Hosts Erhai Forum Side Event, Highlighting Global Dialogue on Ecological Civilization

 BELÉM, Brazil, Dec.
-9, 2025 /PRNewswire-HISPANIC PR WIRE/ -- The China Pavilion at the United Nations Climate Change Conference (COP30) held a side event of the Erhai Forum on Global Ecological Civilization on November 14, drawing close to 100 participants from across the globe.
+9, 2025 /PRNewswire/ -- The China Pavilion at the United Nations Climate Change Conference (COP30) held a side event of the Erhai Forum on Global Ecological Civilization on November 14, drawing close to 100 participants from across the globe.
 The session provided a platform for international dialogue on approaches to ecological governance and sustainable development.

 Attendees included Yan Shidong, Director of the Center for Environmental Education and Communications at China's Ministry of Ecology and Environment; Yang Zeliang, Vice Governor of the Dali Bai Autonomous Prefecture; Zhang Yong, Party Secretary and Chairman, SPIC Integrated Smart Energy Co., Ltd; Dong Yan, Deputy Director-General of the China International Publishing Center (CIPC), under the China International Communications Group (CICG); Nelmara Arbex, ESG Leader for KPMG Brazil & KPMG Americas; and Zhan Liang, CEO of SUS International, Shanghai SUS Environment Co., Ltd. Discussions focused on identifying actionable areas for cooperation to inform international environmental governance.